Mr1llusion/RemoteShell/README.md

 * `cd RemoteShell`
 * `pip install -r requirements.txt`

-# win_payload.py
+# Important Note

-**[Important Note]**: This Windows payload is designed to duplicate itself with a different name in the temporary directory.
+**win_payload.py**: This Windows payload is designed to duplicate itself with a different name in the temporary directory (MicrosoftAddonsys.exe).
+**lin_payload.py**: This Linux payload is designed to duplicate itself with a different name in the temporary directory (/tmp/.system_lock) and then delete itself.

 ## Getting Started